Episode - 9F11

 - Amusement Park of Doom: Duff Gardens is a subversion.
-The worst the park has is roaming gangs (Dolph, Jimbo, and Kearney, who are shown getting arrested as part of a commercial, but later steal three bumper cars and ride them off into the sunset) and unprofessional/incompetent workers (Surly, the Barrel Roll coaster operator, and the "doctor" who gave Lisa a handful of pills).
+The worst the park has is roaming gangs (Dolph, Jimbo, and Kearney, who are shown getting arrested as part of a commercial, but later steal three bumper cars and ride them off into the sunset) and unprofessional/incompetent workers (Surly, the Barrel Roll coaster operators, the "Complaints" line lady who tells a customer to "get bent," and the "doctor" who gave Lisa a handful of pills).
 The real danger comes from Bart wreaking havoc (by pulling down the George Washington robot's pants and getting stuck on a roller coaster) and Lisa getting high on the tainted water in the "Little Land of Duff" ride.

-- Bowdlerisation: In-universe, Lou Reed's "Walk on the Wild Side" (filled with many references to prostitution, racism, transsexuality, and drug abuse) is performed by Hooray for Everything at Duff Gardens.
-In keeping with the group's "clean-shaven sounds", the lyric "And the colored girls go" is changed to "And all the races sing".
+- Bowdlerisation: In-universe, Lou Reed's "Walk on the Wild Side" from Transformer (filled with many references to prostitution, racism, transsexuality, and drug abuse) is performed by Hooray for Everything at Duff Gardens.
+In keeping with the group's "clean-shaven sounds", the lyric "And the colored girls go" is changed to "And all the races sing."

 - Selma continues her search to find a man and have a baby out of fear of dying alone, as seen in "Principal Charming" and "Black Widower".

 - Comically Missing the Point: Selma questions Homer's success at raising his children by asking "How do you do it?".
-Homer responds by explaining how to turn a sheet into a toga.
+Homer responds by explaining how to turn a bedsheet into a toga.

 - Edutainment: Selma assumes the Beer Hall of Presidents is this (it's actually a thinly-disguised ad for Duff Beer) and insists the kids have to sit through the whole thing: "Settle down.
 Anything this bad has to be educational!"